ozgurural/ozgurural.github.io/_pages/about.md

 - **B.Sc. in Computer Engineering:** Middle East Technical University (METU), Turkey (2014).
   METU is consistently ranked among the top universities globally.
 - **Bachelor of Business Administration:** Anadolu University, Turkey.

-## Research Interests

-My current research focuses on exploring the **resiliency, robustness, security, and privacy of intelligent systems**, ranging from high-performance to decentralized artificial intelligence.
-I am passionate about advancing the field through innovative solutions to complex challenges.

 ## News